 Some of the most attended trainings in the heritage field were museology and fundraising, followed by managing art collections, art law, heritage interpretation, exhibition design, curating for different audiences, sustainable tourism.
-Other types of trainings not related to the heritage field that the respondents participated in were in marketing, IT, graphic design, web communication, negotiation respondents found the trainings or courses they took part in useful, giving them a better understanding of a specific subject, facilitating networking with other cultural heritage professionals, exchanging good practices and various strategies that they could adapt and implement in their own institution.
-A very small part of the respondents found the trainings they took to be a disappointing experience, their reason being that the trainings were outdated and all the information was basic/beginner level.
+Other types of trainings not related to the heritage field that the respondents participated in were in marketing, IT, graphic design, web communication, negotiation respondents found the trainings or courses they took part in useful, giving them a better understanding of a specific subject, facilitating networking with other cultural heritage professionals, exchanging good practices and various strategies that they could adapt part of the respondents found the trainings they took to be a disappointing experience, their reason being that the trainings were outdated and all the information was basic/beginner level.